The History of Apple

-To counteract, the company started shipping out added models, but instead confused the customers even further.
+To counteract, the company started shipping out added models.
+But instead, Apple confused the customers even further.
 Customers simply did not understand the differences between the models.

-Apple then went on a spree of diversifying into other digital products – all failing one after the other.
+Then, Apple went on a spree of diversifying into other digital products, all of which failed one after the other.
 Digital Cameras, CD Players, speakers – even TV appliances – none of which helped the Apple cause.

 c.
 The Comeback

 By 1996, Apple was truly struggling.

 Every attempt to improve Mac OS was failing.
 Therefore, Apple decided to acquire NeXT, the software development company formed by Jobs after his departure from Apple.

 In 1997, Jobs became the CEO of Apple.

 In the same year, Jobs announced a partnership with Microsoft.
 Microsoft bought non-voting shares worth $150 Million in Apple.
 As part of the agreement, Microsoft supported the Microsoft Office for the MAC for 5 years, while Internet Explorer became the default browser on the MAC.
 (The horror).